IS THE COURSE RIGHT FOR YOU?

 - Access to senior practitioners from the corporate world who bring ‘real life’ perspective and insight to the training based on experience from numerous corporate treasury projects.

-This corporate treasury course provides a complete overview of the corporate treasury function from strategy and organisation, to cash management, risk management and corporate finance over three days.
+This corporate treasury course provides a complete overview of the corporate treasury function from strategy and organisation, to cash management, risk management and corporate finance over five days.
 We combine theoretical knowledge and insights into all aspects of the treasury function and activities with ‘real life’ case study examples so that you can really relate the core principles to your own work.

 - Treasury Strategy and Organisation